2sic/2sxc-content-app/README.md

-# 2sxc: Content Types and Templates for many CSS Frameworks
+# 2sxc: Content Types & Templates for many CSS Frameworks 10.24.01

 The default **Content** types and templates for [DNN (DotNetNuke)](https://www.dnnsoftware.com/) using [2sxc][2sxc] for the following CSS frameworks: